What is Argo Workflows?

 Important points about this configuration:

-• This YAML code creates a new kind of Kubernetes spec called a Workflow.
+- This YAML code creates a new

-• Keep in mind that in this simple configuration we have only one template, but below we’ll see how to define multiple templates that create a multi-step process.
+spec:templates:containerfield defines which containers should run when the first step of the workflow is executed—in this case thedocker/whalesaycontainer, invoking the commandcowsay "hello world". - Keep in mind that in this simple configuration we have only one template, but below we’ll see how to define multiple templates that create a multi-step process.

 2. Argo Workflow Spec with Parameters Example